Sinnerboy89/DFE/README.md

 Performance?
 Footprint?
 Readability?
 Features?
 Compatibility?

 ## Third-party Dependencies
-SimpleFFT: Could easily be replaced by your favourite optimised FFT library (FFTW, FFTS, KISS_FFT etc.) but all I wanted was a simple header-only library for readability and minimal boilerplate.
+AudioFile: https://github.com/adamstark/AudioFile Handy little WAV read/write library, this had exactly what I needed and nothing more to deal with HRIR I/O (at least, in the SADIE II database).

-CublicSpline: Again, a simple but easy to use interpolation library to deal with smoothing and regularisation within the Kirkeby inversion routine.
-Boost would probably kick this library's ass, but again all I needed was simplicity.
+SimpleFFT: https://github.com/d1vanov/Simple-FFT Could easily be replaced by your favourite optimised FFT library (FFTW, FFTS, KISS_FFT etc.) but all I wanted was a simple header-only library for readability and minimal boilerplate.

-AudioFile: Handy little WAV read/write library, this had exactly what I needed and nothing more to deal with HRIR I/O (at least, in the SADIE II database).
+matplotlib-cpp: https://github.com/lava/matplotlib-cpp "Welcome to matplotlib-cpp, possibly the simplest C++ plotting library.
+It is built to resemble the plotting API used by Matlab and matplotlib." - toots its own horn a bit, as it required a bit of hacking to get going in VS 2019 - but lets me go into Python prototyping mode a little more with its mirroring of matplotlib.pyplot module (one of the best scientific plotting libraries available).

 ## To-Do